Delta Air lines Logo

 Delta Air Lines (Second era) Logo 1955-1959

-1955 saw the start of the second era in Delta Air Lines history.
-The company reverted to the 1945 emblem with minor modifications.
-The designers made the oval red and placed it in a blue oval ring with the slogan “NOTING FASTER – NOTING FINER TO AND THROUGH THE SOUTH” on it.
-The letters in the word “Delta” had dark blue shadows, and the phrase “AIR LINES” turned blue and appeared inside the white plate.
+In 1955, a second era in Delta Air Lines’ history began.
+The company returned to the 1945 emblem with minor changes.
+The designers made the oval red and placed it within a blue oval ring, which bore the slogan “NOTING FASTER NOTING FINER TO AND THROUGH THE SOUTH.”
+The letters in the word “Delta” received dark blue shadows, and the phrase “AIRLINES” turned blue and appeared inside a white plate.

 1959